-Join Brad Batesole for an in-depth discussion in this video Target your update, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video Target your update, part of LinkedIn Sponsored Content (2016).

 - Earlier, we saw how to get started with either a sponsored update or direct sponsored contact campaign.
 Now both of these campaigns are going to eventually arrive at this audience-targeting view.
 So however you started, you're going to end up here.
 The idea with targeting is to position your ads to a relevant audience.
 As you select from the options below, your audience size is going to change and you're going to see that reflected here on the right-hand side.
 So here I can see that my estimated target audience is over 400,000,000 LinkedIn members.

 Now that is a significant number.
 We clearly don't want to be targeting that many people.
 And we're going to watch that number decrease as we add in information here on the left.
 Now there are two options below this, one labeled Audience expansion, and one labeled Deliver beyond LinkedIn, and I'm going to talk about these towards the end of this movie.
 The first thing we need to do is establish the locations that we want our advertisements to run.
 You'll be able to do that by entering in a country, state, city, or even a town, right here in this location search.